Synergistic Multiscale Detail Refinement via Intrinsic Supervision for Underwater Image Enhancement: Methodology

 \subsection{Multi-Degradation Loss Function}

-To ensure the accuracy of the restoration process, SMDR-IS employs a multi-degradation loss function to regulate the stages.
-SMDR-IS employs a combination of the $L_1$ loss function, perceptual loss $L_{pre}$, and MSE loss $L_{mse}$, achieving a harmonious optimization process.
+To enhance the precision of the restoration process, SMDR-IS employs a multi-degradation loss function to govern different modules of the network, which compares the multi-resolution enhancement image of SMDR-IS with multi-resolution ground truth, to instill multi-resolution supervision.

-where $N$ is the total number of pixels in the image, $y_i$ denotes the ground truth pixel value, $\hat{y}_i$ represents the predicted pixel value. $M$ represents the number of layers in the pre-trained network. $H_i, W_i$ are the height and width of the \textit{i}-th layer's feature maps. $\phi$ is the function in VGG. $L_{i}$ represents the loss function of the \textit{i}-th stage, $i=4$ in SMDR-IS.
+where $N$ is the total number of pixels in the image, $y_i$ denotes the ground-truth pixel value, $\hat{y}_i$ represents the predicted pixel value. $\phi$ is the function in VGGNet. $i$ represents the $i$-th layer's feature maps in the pre-trained network. $L_{j}$ represents the loss function of the \textit{j}-th stage, $j$ is an index, from 1 to 4.
+4 is the number of stages in SMDR-IS.

-Final loss functions ($L_{all}$) used in training SMDR-IS can be writen as:
+The overall loss functions ($L$) for training SMDR-IS can be written as follows: